elbeardmorez/nixTools/challenge/README.md

                            javascript (node)
                            (default: c++)
                            *compilation of source supported
-       TESTS  : optional test items (numbers), or delimited list(s) of dump [LANGUAGES] TARGET  : search TARGET for files suffixed with items in the delimited LANGUAGES list
+         -d, --diffs  : take diffs of test output and expected TESTS  : optional test items (numbers), or delimited list(s) of dump [LANGUAGES] TARGET  : search TARGET for files suffixed with items in the delimited LANGUAGES list